 Height and weight variations between matured female and male Bulldogs:

 Whereas, Bulldogs used for show purposes are around 4.5 kg heavier than the rest!

-Personality, Temperament and Character of the Bulldog
+Personality, Temperament, and Character of the Bulldog

 Bulldogs are not highly energetic, they prefer sleeping and laying around inactive until their feeding time.
-Stubborn and lazy, they are not overly excited to go out for walks and play, but you must take them in order to avoid overweight and other arising health problems due to their inactivity.
+Stubborn and lazy, they are not overly excited to go out for walks and play, but you must take them to avoid overweight and other arising health problems due to their inactivity.

 They are also quite greedy eaters, so you should be careful and not allow overfeeding.
 Always keep an eye on their meal portions!

 Their personality is not appropriate for being kept in your yard – you should keep your Bulldog inside your house.
 What makes keeping them inside favorable is also the fact that they are not big, crazy barkers!
 Moreover, they require air-conditioned homes and a lot of water available at any time, owing to the fact that they are not adaptable to climate changes – intolerance towards extreme highs and lows!

 On the other hand, they do wonderful with children, but will not be very playful as to wear them out!
 Bulldogs either tire or bore quickly, therefore stop playing!

 The interaction between the Bulldog and children should be supervised by the owner in case of inappropriate ear or tail pulling from the children.
 Messing with their food while they’re eating or when sleeping is also not tolerable.
 Make sure to supervise improper actions by both parties!
 Try to advise your children on how to behave around dogs in general!